 I can only find one reference to a bar in Indianapolis where expatriate New Yorkers gather to watch their teams: Claddagh Irish Pub, at 234 S. Meridian Street, corner of Jackson Street, 3 blocks from the Fieldhouse, is said to be the local headquarters of Jet fans.

 If your visit to Indianapolis is during the European soccer season, as we are now in, your best bet to see your club is at Chatham Tap, 719 Massachusetts Avenue, on the northeastern edge of downtown.
-Bus 17.
+Another possibility is the Union Jack Pub, at 924 Broad Ripple Avenue, about 8 miles north of downtown.
+Bus 17 will take you to both.

 Sidelights.
 Indianapolis is often said to be boring: Its most common nickname is "India-no-place."
 But there are some things worth visiting, particularly for a sports fan.
 Helpfully, the city's new NFL stadium, new NBA arena, and new minor-league ballpark are within a few blocks of each other downtown.